Unité d'Habitation of Firminy-Vert: History

 Work began in 1965, at the same time as the inauguration of the Maison de la Culture de Firminy.
 Le Corbusier died the same year and was replaced by his disciple André Wogenscky who inaugurated the building in 1967.
 Out of 414 dwellings, a maximum of 320 occupied apartments was reached around 1973.

 In the 1980s, the building was no longer appreciated by its population and many families moved into single-family homes.
 As the building was emptying more and more, it was decided to close the northern part and to repatriate the inhabitants to the southern part in order to reduce operating deficits.
 Until 2003 it will remain the only housing unit to be managed by the public office of HLM, and to allow the reopening of the closed part it was decided to sell the duplexes in co-ownership.

 In August 2012, the school, on the top floor, was renovated and an Erasmus Mundus MaCLands Masters course (professions in Heritage and Management of Unesco cultural landscapes) from Jean Monnet University settled there.

+In the summer of 2026, a series of heatwaves led to temperatures inside the apartments regularly exceeding 35 C, and in some cases exceeding 40 C. Building restrictions, intended to preserve the historic structures's design, limit the residents' options to protect themselves from the heat, for example preventing the installation of shutters.